teaforthecat/bones/README.md

 export TOKEN=eyJhbGciOiJBMjU2S1ciLCJ0eXAiOiJKV1MiLCJlbmMiOiJBMTI4R0NNIn0.3P4Xc_6tWAvituAEjfoL_E6XQBdMj-dj.k5y63h1m8TaEq9z4.mGHxq44UDhdGImxa3uGePgH24PNp_FqNhPhesogii2McEEQUInOoW6z4geyoz7AMsp6YrXlakQ.zdCqFcxi6vcYDXayi-RmpQ
 ```

--Create an SSE connection and listen for the output of onyx jobs on a kafka topic-
+Create an SSE connection and listen for the output of onyx jobs on a kafka topic-
 This isn't supported anymore.
 I left it here so you could see what the data
 looks like.
 We're using a Websocket connection to Redis instead and I don't have
 a command line version of that connection.